Last Updated on September 28, 2022

 Idyllically located on the banks of the St. Johns River in Florida, the Cummer Museum’s botanical gardens are spectacular.
 They are also the most important public gardens in Northeast Florida.

-The gardens were created in the early 1900s by the Cummer family, prominent lumber barons of the time.
+The gardens are the creation of the Cummer family, prominent lumber barons of the time, in the early 1900s.
 They bear the imprint of some of the foremost names in landscape design and horticulture, including Ellen Biddle Shipman, Thomas Meehan & Sons and the prestigious Olmstead firm.
-The museum and gardens are listed on the National Register of Historic Places.
+The museum and gardens are on the National Register of Historic Places.